datacarpentry/python-ecology-lesson/_episodes/08-working-with-sql.md

 [these benchmarks]: http://sebastianraschka.com/Articles/2013_sqlite_database.html#results-and-conclusions

-## Challenges
+> ## Challenge - SQL
+>

-1. Create a query that contains survey data collected between 1998 - 2001 for observations of sex "male" or "female" that includes observation's genus and species and plot type for the sample.
+> 1. Create a query that contains survey data collected between 1998 - 2001 for
+>   observations of sex "male" or "female" that includes observation's genus and
+>   species and plot type for the sample.
 How many records are returned?
+>

-2. Create a dataframe that contains the total number of observations (count) made for all years, and sum of observation weights for each plot, ordered by plot ID.
+> 2. Create a dataframe that contains the total number of observations (count)
+>   made for all years, and sum of observation weights for each plot, ordered by
+>   plot ID.
+{: .challenge}